 Calico Is a Color, Not a Breed

-For those who find calico coloring appealing and who are willing to choose a female cat (males are rare), there are many suitable breeds from which to choose a calico cat.
-Attitudes of calico cats vary as much as do personalities from one breed to another.
-To find a calico cat with an appealing temperament, choose a breed and then find a calico cat within that breed.
+For those who find calico coloring appealing and who are willing to choose a female cat (since males are so rare!), there are plenty of breeds from which you can choose a calico cat.
+Attitudes of calico cats vary as much as their personalities do from one breed to another.
+To find a calico cat with an appealing temperament, choose a breed you like and then find a calico cat within that breed.
+It's as easy as that!